tonyedwardspz/tonyedwardspz/blog/_posts/2022/2022-12-09-does-that-look-right.md

 ---
 title: Does that look right? 👇
 tag:
-    - Website Development
+    - Writing Tools
-    - Writing
+    - Blogging
 ---

 So. . .